 It is neither selfish nor unimportant to work on your own issues.

-But it’s not just about prioritizing your own well-being.
+But it’s not just about prioritising your own well-being.
 It’s also about confronting your own biases, or those within your inner circle.
 “Your uncle who’s a racist loan officer will impact my life, right?”
 Taylor says, for example.
 “But your uncle who has dismantled his own notions of racism is no longer standing between me and home-ownership.”
 Often, the best and most effective change happens close to home.
 If you start with yourself, you become a model to those around you.
-Going to therapy, practicing self-care, interrogating the ugly lessons you’ve internalized — all these things create a ripple effect that reaches way beyond yourself.
+Going to therapy, practicing self-care, interrogating the ugly lessons you’ve internalised — all these things create a ripple effect that reaches way beyond yourself.
 You might not always see how far, but “there are some real, practical ways in which those things play out,” says Taylor.

 You may not connect the dots between you, your uncle, and the woman getting a home loan.
 But they’re there.
 Taylor points out that we have to challenge the idea of individualism.
 “Thinking, ‘Well, if I just do this thing for me, I’m just doing this thing for me,’ implies that there is not interdependence and interconnectedness in all of our human exchange,” she explains.
-That logic is simply self-centered.
+That logic is simply self-centred.
 “The way to global change is through personal transformation.”
 The short version, as Taylor sums it up: “We can’t create in the world what we have not created inside of ourselves.”

 Author and activist Marilyn Wann echoes this sentiment: “There’s a positive feedback loop, in that changing the world and changing how you see yourself reinforce each other.”
-In fact, while Wann has long been recognized as one of the foremost leaders in the fat acceptance movement, she herself doesn’t use that term.
+In fact, while Wann has long been recognised as one of the foremost leaders in the fat acceptance movement, she herself doesn’t use that term.
 “I talk about fat liberation...I’m not asking people to accept me — I’m asking people to get out of my way.
-And addressing internalized oppression is about liberation, too.”
+And addressing internalised oppression is about liberation, too.”

 For Wann, “there’s not a lot of distinction between personal and political realities.”
 That’s why, she stresses, it’s important to work on healing your own wounds, while simultaneously fighting for others.
-“If you’re not addressing internalized stuff, you’re going to carry it around with you in whatever activism work you’re doing, and just do more harm, and reinforce the systems that you claim to be wanting to undo.
+“If you’re not addressing internalised stuff, you’re going to carry it around with you in whatever activism work you’re doing, and just do more harm, and reinforce the systems that you claim to be wanting to undo.
 And if you’re only focusing on the internal stuff, and not connecting it to the world outside your front door, then every time you leave home, the state of things continues to push you backwards.”